pieces-app/plugin_sublime/README.md

 ### Edit Saved Materials

 Want to make changes to your saved materials?
 Switch to editor mode by clicking the **Edit** button on your saved snippet.
 Modify the content as needed and save your changes with a simple `command/ctrl + s`.
 It's that easy!
 ![](https://storage.googleapis.com/pieces_multimedia/PROMOTIONAL/PIECES_FOR_DEVELOPERS/SUBLIME/open-edit_snippet.gif)

 ### Shareable Link

 Ever wanted to share a code snippet effortlessly?
 Select the code, right-click to open the context menu, and choose `Pieces > Generate shareable link`.
 You can also share a saved material by opening it and clicking the **Share** button.
 Sharing has never been simpler!
 ![](https://storage.googleapis.com/pieces_multimedia/PROMOTIONAL/PIECES_FOR_DEVELOPERS/SUBLIME/share.gif)

 ### [Auto Complete](https://docs.pieces.app/features/code-completion)

 Auto-completion of code via snippets to speed up your coding process.If you have saved Pieces Snippets you get automatic completion via Pieces Snippets for specific language.

-you can turn this settings on/off from your settings.
+You can turn this settings on/off from your settings.
 > Open your settings from `Pieces: Open Pieces Settings` and overwrite the `snippet.autocomplete` to false to turn the auto-completion off

 ### Change the LLM Model